robfatland/pythonbytes/1dca/README3.md

             livingspace[i] = False
 ```

-Now before running this take a good look at it and predict what you will see.
+Now before running this program: Take a good look at it and predict what you will see.

-If you take a moment to
+If it works you should see the rows changing each time.
+That's the end of Part 3; you are over half-way done!